John Maddison (architectural historian)

 John M. Maddison FSA (born 1952) is a Scottish architectural historian and artist.
-He was architectural adviser to the Victorian Society and then historic buildings representative to the National Trust in East Anglia.
+He was an architectural adviser to the Victorian Society and then a historic buildings representative to the National Trust in East Anglia.
 He is a fellow of the Society of Antiquaries of London.
-He is a former chair of the governors of Norwich School of Art and Design and trustee of the Cambridgeshire Historic Churches Trust.
+He is a former chair of the governors of Norwich School of Art and Design and a trustee of the Cambridgeshire Historic Churches Trust.
 He designed a new altarpiece in eight panels for Bishop Alcock's Chapel at Ely Cathedral.